 Thus, cities are complex, adaptive, emergent systems composed of sub-systems—built environment, metabolic flows, governance networks, and social dynamics—that themselves are multi-scalar, networked, and often strongly coupled.
 Addressing urban sustainability issues in a thoughtful and integrated way, therefore, requires combining disciplinary-bound strengths and perspectives.
 Differences in epistemology and disciplinary culture can make this synthesis a challenge, but it is necessary to develop a deeper understanding of nature-society interactions; to enable cross-fertilization of novel theories, methods, and approaches; and to provide innovative and transformative responses to societal problems.

 Students seeking a field of study committed to the intersection of the built and natural environments will find the work of URSG both fascinating and fulfilling.
-Not only are there opportunities to work with the Group, but the University of Michigan’s School of Natural Resources and Environment also offers a variety of courses to facilitate an interest in urban sustainability.
+Not only are there opportunities to work with the Group, but the University of Michigan’s School for Environment and Sustainability also offers a variety of courses to facilitate an interest in urban sustainability.